“Two minds must want to do what two bodies can.”

 How is up to you.
 The one will find it in yoga, the other in bodywork or a movement method.
 I myself like to used Centered Riding and Feldenkrais.
 A quote of Moshe Feldenkrais that resonates with me is: “If you know what you are doing, you can do what you want.”

-The first priority is that all basic needs of the horse are met.
+Before we start training, the first priority is that all basic needs of the horse are met.
 Think of social horsekeeping, good hoofcare, the right feeding structure and if needed the help of a vet of chiropractor.
 I work together with professionals on these topics.

 A horse is not made to carry a human.
 In the natural balance of a horse the weight of the rider can cause a lot of problems, because this weight is carried by the front legs.
 The joints of the frontlegs are hinge joints, which means they cannot bend in them and are not able to carry the extra weight with muscles.
 Instead, they carry the extra weight with joints, tendons and ligaments.
 Which is the reason so many horses have frontleg injuries.
 The hind legs of the horse do have a possibility of bending, because of the function of hips, knees and hocks.
 There they can carry the extra weight with muscles, which makes the hind legs more suitable to carry the rider weight.